Buying a gift and not sure what your recipient would like? Let them choose with our gift card.

 Considered to be the last great master of ukiyo-e tradition, the Japanese artist Utagawa Hiroshige (1797 - 1858) was a hugely influential figure, not only in his homeland but also on Western painting.
 Towards the end of the 19th century, as a part of the trend in "Japonism", European artists looked to Hiroshige's work for inspiration, and a certain Vincent van Gogh was known to paint copies of his prints.
 (Image source: Rijksmuseum)

-- The Night-Blowing Cereus Robert John Thornton
+- The Flowering Sensitive Plant Robert John Thornton

-- The Blue Egyptian Water-Lily Robert John Thornton
+- The Winged Passion-Flower Robert John Thornton